 Pruning and trellising

 - Optimal time to prune is after the coldest part of the season is over.
 However, pruning can start in late-fall if plantings are large (late winter for smaller plantings).

 - Start trellis repairs after plants have defoliated.

 - Many summer weed problems can be best managed in the fall and winter using preemergent herbicides.
 Determine what weeds have been or could be a problem in your area.
-Check the N.C.
-Agricultural Chemicals Manual and your local extension center for the best-labeled chemicals to control these weeds.
+Check with your state’s agricultural chemical manual and local Extension agent for the best labeled chemicals to control these weeds.